midas-network/SMHvalidation/README.md

 To test a submission file, it's necessary to provide 2 arguments:

--   `path`: the path to the submissions file (or folder for partitioned data) to test.
-PQT, PARQUET, CSV, ZIP (not partitioned), or GZ (not partitioned) file format are accepted.
+-   `path`: the path to the submission file (or folder for partitioned data) to test.
+PQT, PARQUET, CSV, ZIP (not partitioned), or GZ (not partitioned) file formats are accepted.
 The path should be relative to the path of the hub containing the file to check

--   `hub_path`: path to the repository contains the submissions files and hub config files including the `tasks.json` file in the hubverse format (version 5.0 accepted), please find information on the `tasks.json` format and definition on the [hubverse website](https://hubdocs.readthedocs.io/en/latest/user-guide/hub-config.html#hub-model-task-configuration-tasks-json-file)
+-   `hub_path`: path to the repository contains the submission files and hub config files including the `tasks.json` file in the hubverse format (version 5.0 accepted).
+Please find information on the `tasks.json` format and definition on the [hubverse website](https://hubdocs.readthedocs.io/en/latest/user-guide/hub-config.html#hub-model-task-configuration-tasks-json-file)

 ```{r}
 validate_submission(path, hub_path)
 ```

-As a warning, the vast majority of submissions done before 2025 might returns false error with the new format of the `validate_submission()` function (v1.0).
+As a warning, the vast majority of submissions done before 2025 might return false errors with the new format of the `validate_submission()` function (v1.0).
-We advice to use previous version for validation.
+We advice to use previous version for validating those earlier submissions.

 ## Code license